sanjibsinha/sanjibsinha/README.md

-# I share my learning experience on Flutter, Dart, and Algorithm in - [https://sanjibsinha.com](https://sanjibsinha.com)
+# I share my learning experience on Flutter, Dart, Tensorflow, Python, Machine Learning, and Data Science in - [https://sanjibsinha.com](https://sanjibsinha.com)

 There are lot of tips and tricks that might be useful for beginners.

-# I also share my learning experience on Tensorflow, Python, Machine Learning, Data Science and Artificial Intelligence in - [https://io.sanjibsinha.com](https://io.sanjibsinha.com)

 There are lot of tips and tricks that might be useful for beginners.